wallarm/product-documentation/docs/latest/about-wallarm/detecting-vulnerabilities.md

     You do not need to manually allowlist Scanner IP addresses in Wallarm - starting with Wallarm node 3.0, Scanner IP addresses are allowlisted automatically.

+## Weak JWTs detection

+JSON Web Tokens (JWT) are a widely used method for representing claims securely between two parties.
+However, if JWTs are not implemented and used properly, they introduce security vulnerability.
+Starting from Wallarm node version 4.4, Wallarm supports [Weak JWTs](../attacks-vulns-list.md#weak-jwt) vulnerability detection.

+Weak JWTs detection is enabled by default - the new company accounts are featured by the pre-configured (default) **Weak JWT** trigger which, if a significant amount of incoming requests processed by the Wallarm node contains weak JWTs, records the corresponding vulnerability.

+To disable weak JWTs detection, you can disable or delete this trigger in Wallarm Console → **Triggers** section.
+To resume detection, re-enable or re-create the trigger.
+Note that only one **Weak JWT** trigger can exist.

 ## False positives

 **False positive** occurs when attack signs are detected in the legitimate request or when legitimate entity is qualified as a vulnerability.
 [More details on false positives in attack detection →](protecting-against-attacks.md#false-positives)